 - Don’t put the pickled ginger on the sushi, this is meant to be a palate cleanser.

-- If you do eat your sushi with soy sauce, then you’ll want to just quickly dip it in.
-Letting it soak in the soy sauce since will make the sushi fall apart.
+- If you do eat your sushi with soy sauce, then you’ll want to quickly dip it in.
+Letting it soak in the soy sauce will make the sushi fall apart.

 - In Japan, it’s poor form to add a lot of wasabi onto your sushi.
-Just add a very small amount if you want some extra spiciness.
+Just add a very small amount if you want some extra spice.

 - Maki sushi: Sushi that is rolled in nori, or sheets of dry seaweed.